 You will have earned more if you hold onto the entire investment, but scaling out protects the profit that you have.

-Investors risk the chance of purchasing a losing stock if the stock never returns to the target price.
+Investors risk the chance of purchasing a losing stock if it never returns to the target price.

-Profit-taking is when an investor will sell after their gains have significantly risen in order to lock in their profit.
+Profit-taking is when an investor will sell after their gains have significantly risen to lock in their profit.

 While it will benefit an individual investor, it could potentially hurt others if the sale triggers a dip in the share price without notice.